To open the front trunk, ensure Model 3 is in Park, and then do one of the following before pulling the hood open:

 - Double-click the front trunk button on the key fob.

 - Touch the front trunk button in the mobile app.

-The cargo weight should be distributed between the front and rear trunks.
+The cargo weight should be distributed as evenly as possible between the front and rear trunks.

 The Model 3 hood is not heavy enough to latch under its own weight and applying pressure on the front edge or center of the hood can cause damage.